TB2715/TB2715/README.md

   </div>

 ### 👏 About me
-- 🌱 I’m currently learning `Natural Language Understanding`, especially `NER` & `Text Classification`
+- 🌱 I’m currently learning `Natural Language Understanding`
 - 🏫 I majored in Computer Science and Engineering, at Chungnam National University
 - 📫 How to reach me: hjkim2714@gmail.com